A Study to Learn About Study Medicine Called PF-08049820 in People With Eczema

 4. Are considered by their doctors to have moderate to severe AD.

-Eligible participants will take either PF-08049820 or placebo as tablets by mouth daily for 12 weeks.
+The study has two stages (Stage 1 and Stage 2).
+In both stages, eligible participants will take either PF-08049820 or placebo as tablets by mouth daily for 12 weeks.
 A placebo does not have any medicine in it but looks just like the medicine being studied.
-Participants will visit the clinic on Day 1, Weeks 1, 2, 4, 6, 8 and 12, and have a follow-up visit at Week 16.
+Participants will visit the clinic on Day 1, Weeks 1, 2, 4, 6, 8 and 12.
+They will have a follow-up visit at Week 16.
 During this time, the participant's health and skin condition will be checked.
-Participants will have blood and urine tests and must answer questions about their health, skin condition, and how much their skin condition affects their lives.
-The experiences of participants receiving the study medicine will be compared to participants receiving placebo.
+They will have blood and urine tests.
+They will also have to answer questions about their health, skin condition, and how much their skin condition affects their lives.
+The experiences of participants receiving the study medicine will be compared to those receiving placebo.
 This will help to understand if PF-08049820 is safe and effective.

 Conditions